The Basics of Creating Result-Oriented Brochures

 Front Cover: The front cover is the most important part of any brochure.
 It can grab the attraction of readers.
 Use an impressive & perfect visual front cover that expresses strong emotional feedback

-Inside Front Cover: If the front covers is the heart of brochure than the flap is the soul of it.
+Inside Front Cover: If the front covers are the heart of brochure than the flap is the soul of it.
 If you designed front cover perfectly than its time to use the flap to centralized your subheading and offers.
 Use an eye-catching image with short but result focused CTA (call-to-action) to force more reading.

 Main Content: The body content that appears after the flap, in between the front and back panel, is the brain of a brochure.
 In this section present the message to attract readers towards products or services.

 Back Cover: After grabbing the reader’s attention and aware them about products and services, it’s time to ask for something in return on the back cover of the brochure.
-Ask them to “follow” or “like” social media, prompt them to call or email directly or give them a discount or reward if they visit the store.
+Ask them to “follow” or “like” social media, prompting them to call or email directly or give them a discount or reward if they visit the store.

 After reading all the basic anatomy of designing an attractive brochure, now you’re ready to design an eye-catching and result driven brochure for your client.